tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 If something is seriously wrong and the bootloader does not work (or you don't have any other generations), you will want to get back into the installer.
 To start the installer with a system installed on the internal disk, shut down the computer, re-insert the USB drive with the installer, start it up again, hit a key in U-Boot when prompted to stop autoboot, then run the command `run bootcmd_usb0`.

 Once in the installer, you can re-mount your root partition and EFI system partition without reformatting them.
-Depending on what exactly went wrong, you might need to edit your configuration, copy over the latest kernel configuration module, or update U-Boot using the latest installer.
+Depending on what exactly went wrong, you might need to edit your configuration, copy over the latest M1 support module, or update U-Boot using the latest installer.

 Rerunning the installer will create a new generation but not touch any user data.
 This means you can "undo" the installation by selecting a previous generation in GRUB.
 To redo the installation without changing your root password or changing the version of Nixpkgs, run:
 ```